-A strange concoction of baroque-infused disco, ‘Money, Money, Money’ was ABBA’s follow up single to ‘Dancing Queen’, both taken from the absurdly popular 1976 Arrival album.
+A strange concoction of baroque-infused disco, ‘Money, Money, Money’ was ABBA’s follow up single to ‘Dancing Queen’, both of which were taken from the absurdly popular 1976 Arrival album.
 The track reached number one in eight countries, but was one of the few ABBA singles not to top the charts in the UK.
-As with the bulk of the band’s recorded output, the bass part on this track was conceived and played by Swedish bass ace Rutger Gunnarsson.
+As with most of the band’s recorded output, the bass part on this track was conceived and played by Swedish bass ace Rutger Gunnarsson.

 Confession time: This is my favourite ABBA song by a mile, mainly because of Rutger’s superlative bass playing; absolutely everything he plays is a hook of some sort.

-Back to the main point of interest – the bass line.
-The bulk of the bass part in the verse and prechorus is comprised of constant 8th-note octaves, a disco bass playing staple.
-While parts like this might seem basic, there’s a subtle art to balancing the fretting and plucking hands during repetitive octave lines in order to make the articulation and volume of every single note consistent.
-Things get more interesting as the song progresses – the tempo and meter changes at the end of the prechorus can be tricky to navigate, so those bars might need more attention than others.
+The verse and prechorus sections of ‘Money, Money, Money’ are mainly built on constant 8th-note octaves, a disco bass playing staple.
+While parts like this might seem basic, there’s a subtle art to balancing the fretting and plucking hands during repetitive octave lines in order to make the volume and length of every single note consistent.
+Things get more interesting as the song progresses, so here are some performance notes to help you work through the chart:

-During the first eight bars of the chorus the bass mirrors the vocal both rhythmically and melodically before venturing off into new territory with some ear-grabbing slides.
-The re-intro that follows the chorus features Rutger doubling the tune’s signature melody; 16th-notes at 122bpm might take some practice (at least, they do for me).
+• The re-intro that follows the chorus (bars 34-36) features Rutger neatly doubling the tune’s signature piano melody*; 16th-notes at 120bpm might take some practice (at least, they do for me).

-As if this wasn’t enough, the last chorus is up a semitone in the nightmare key of Bb minor – watch out for all the flats!
+• The last chorus modulates up a semitone to the nightmare key of Bb minor – watch out for all the flats!

 • I am deeply, deeply sorry for the Fb in bar 86; I felt like I had to be accurate to the Gb7 chord symbol